Alternative formats for course materials

 How to request alternative formats

-Students approved for alternative formats may request conversion services from Accessible Technology Services.
+Students approved for alternative formats may request conversion services from ATS.

 Questions about conversion services